ramonramospaz/angular2-for-beginners-starter/README.md

     npm install

 This should take a couple of minutes.
-If there are issues, please post the complete error message in the Questions section of the course, i'm there to help.
 If you have node 6 this should go smoothly.

 # Starting the development server